NOTE: I've tested the game in Netscape Navigator, Firefox, Safari, and AOL's browser. It works best in Netscape and Firefox.

 The fields to the right of the track display provide important information as follows.

 Next Train Displays the information for the next train that wants to enter.
 See above for details on the radio buttons and "Hold" button associated with this box.
-Time The number in this field represents the number of elapsed minutes since the beginning of the game.

 Total Delay Minutes The number in this field represents the total number of minutes past the allowed amount that all trains have been delayed since the start of the game.
 Every time a train exits the display with a negative number in the lower right corner of that train's displayed information, the absolute (positive) value of that negative number gets added to the Total Delay Minutes field.